tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 ### 2.3.1.
 Quantative/Qualitative growth of L2

 #### 2.3.1.1.
-Quantitative growth of L2 <=> increased seigniorage for sequencers
+Quantitative growth of L2 <=> increased seigniorage for L2 Operators

-Sequencers are motivated to increase seigniorage revenue by increasing deposits and collateral, which can result in significant growth of L2 as evidenced by the increase in Total Value Locked (TVL).
+L2 Operators are motivated to increase seigniorage revenue by increasing deposits and collateral, which can result in significant growth of L2 as evidenced by the increase in Total Value Locked (TVL).

 #### 2.3.1.2.
-Qualitative growth of L2 <=> Qualitative improvement of seigniorage for sequencers
+Qualitative growth of L2 <=> Qualitative improvement of seigniorage for L2 Operators

 The quality of seigniorage is also crucial.
-For example, if the seigniorage comes from only one depositor, it can be inherently unstable, as the revenue for the sequencer will drop significantly if the depositor withdraws.
+For example, if the seigniorage comes from only one depositor, it can be inherently unstable, as the revenue for the L2 Operator will drop significantly if the depositor withdraws.

 This is also related to the qualitative growth of L2.
 When liquidity is concentrated among a small number of depositors, it can discourage transactions, making L2 less attractive for users.

-Therefore, sequencers will aim to bring more users to L2 to improve the quality of seigniorage revenue, which in turn leads to the qualitative growth of L2.
+Therefore, L2 Operators will aim to bring more users to L2 to improve the quality of seigniorage revenue, which in turn leads to the qualitative growth of L2.

 ### 2.3.2.
 Alleviation of L2 fee token dilemma